 The cycle threshold (Ct) value reflects the quantity of virus (also known as viral load) found in a swab test.
 A lower Ct value indicates a higher viral load.
+We have not updated our Ct analysis or genetic lineage analysis this week.
 The latest Ct values of coronavirus (COVID-19) positive tests, as well as latest analysis of the genetic lineages of COVID-19 seen in the samples we sequence, are provided in our Coronavirus (COVID-19) Infection Survey: technical dataset.

 Since the end of June 2022, the majority of COVID-19 infections in the UK have been Omicron variants BA.4 or BA.5.
-In the week ending 25 September 2022, BA.5 comprised 85.8% and BA.4 comprised 10.6% of all sequenced COVID-19 infections.
-We have observed a small recent increase in the number of infections with sublineage BA.2.75 (3.5% of sequenced infections), but this is not the cause of recent increases in trends.
+BA.5 comprised 91.2% and BA.4 comprised 6.3% of all sequenced COVID-19 infections in the week ending 11 September 2022.